Blog

 Craigslist remains a popular destination for people looking for housing or office spaces for rent, garnering more than 50 billion page views per month.

-• Use 4-10 professional photos
+• Using 4-10 professional photos

-• Include keywords in your headings
+• Including keywords in your headings

 6. Build your email newsletter list

 Email is a direct line of communication to your audience and an amazing way to build and nurture relationships with your members.
+It’s also highly effective – the average ROI of an email is $36 for every $1 spent.

 7. Use SEO to drive more traffic to your website